 6. Prince Edward Island National Park, PEI

-Red sand terrain and small town vibes – PEI National Park offers epic oceanside sites on a much more tranquil scale.
+Rusty red sand and a rainbow of brightly painted beach houses – PEI National Park offers colourful oceanside views on a less trodden scale.
 Anne of Green Gable’s fans (and even those who aren’t) should pay a visit to the picturesque birthplace of the fictional character.
 The Irish influence in this part of Canada provides unique entertainment; don’t miss a local Celidh while here, it involves live fiddle, dancing so quick feet become a blur, and an impossibly good time with small-town locals.

 Where: Prince Edward Island (Eastern Canada)